archatas/experiment-with-django-and-elasticsearch/README.md

 2. Clone this project

-3. Create a virtual environment, activate it and install Python dependencies
+3. Create a virtual environment, activate it, and install Python dependencies

-    - If you use pipenv, go to project's directory and type:
+    - If you use pipenv, go to project's directory and run:

         ```
         $ mkdir .venv